Stroke

 Balance & Fall Prevention

 Progressive balance training, vestibular rehabilitation, reactive postural training, and home safety assessment.
-Falls are the number one preventable complication for stroke survivors โ our structured fall prevention program reduces risk by up to 30%.
+Falls are the number one preventable complication for stroke survivors β our structured program reduces risk by up to 30%.

 Spasticity Management

-Stretching programs, positioning and splinting, manual therapy, electrical stimulation, and patient/caregiver education to manage increased muscle tone.
-Unmanaged spasticity causes pain, contracture, and functional limitation โ early intervention prevents these complications.
+Stretching programs, positioning and splinting, manual therapy, electrical stimulation, and caregiver education to manage increased muscle tone.
+Unmanaged spasticity causes pain, contracture, and functional limitation β early intervention prevents these complications.

 Activities of Daily Living (ADL) Training

-Functional retraining for dressing, transfers, bed mobility, bathroom function, and kitchen tasks.
-Working in coordination with occupational therapy where indicated to maximize independence in every aspect of daily life.
+Functional retraining for dressing, transfers, bed mobility, bathroom function, and kitchen tasks β coordinated across the interdisciplinary team to maximize independence in every aspect of daily life.

 Caregiver & Family Education

-Training family members and caregivers in safe handling, exercise assistance, positioning, and recognizing warning signs of deterioration or secondary stroke.
-Family involvement significantly improves long-term recovery outcomes.
+Training family members in safe handling, exercise assistance, positioning, and recognizing warning signs.
+Family involvement significantly improves long-term recovery outcomes and reduces caregiver burden.

 The Brain Can